aldenluthfi/kuliahluthfi/README.md

 # KuliahLuthfi
-Archive of an Universitas Indonesia Computer Science Major
+Archive of an Universitas Indonesia computer science major

 ```
 ┌────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐